-Orientation activities addressed to high-school students have been conducted also by the faculty staff, with thematic seminars as well as lab and field experiences held both during the spring and the fall terms.
+During the 2023 fall term, in the frame of the PNRR funds, orientation activities addressed to high-school students have been conducted also by the faculty staff, with thematic seminars as well as lab and field experiences.

 Teaching

 BACHELOR'S DEGREE IN GEOLOGICAL SCIENCES MASTER'S DEGREES IN ENVIRONMENTAL GEOLOGY AND EARTH DYNAMICS by P. Mozzi